yshshrm/Data-Structures-And-Algorithms-Hacktoberfest18/cpp/random-functions.md

 srand(time(NULL));
 cout << rand();

-Output: (Will differ from computer to computer, and because of the seed, will also differ from time to time, literally. :D) 1696269016
+Output: (Will differ with platform and obviously time. :D) 1696269016

 ```